Chinese Journal of International Law

 (7) “ILA” for “International Law Association”.

 Rule 9a.
 Special Abbreviations.
 Use “ibid.” to indicate “in the same place”, meaning “the same source in which the reference appears”.
 Use “id.” to indicate “by the same person” when citing to multiple items by the same author.
 “Ibid.” and “id.” are used only to refer to the immediately preceding reference.
-Otherwise, please use “above n.__” or “below n.__” to indicate cross references in footnotes.
+Otherwise, please use “above n.__” or “below n.__” to indicate cross references in footnotes and name the authors.

 Rule 9b.
 Abbreviations within a paper.
-Abbreviations in a language system other than English should be listed in the auto-bio footnote (E.g., In this paper, the following abbreviations are used: AFP for “Agence France Presse”; AJDA for “Actualités juridiques de droit administratif”; EFEO for “Ecole française d’Extrême Orient”; MSH for “Maison des Sciences humaines”; PUF for “Presses universitaires de France”; RIDP for “Revue internationale de droit public”; RSC for “Revue de sciences criminelles et de droit pénal comparé”; RUDH for “Revue universelle des droits de l’homme”).
+Abbreviations that are frequently used within a paper but not easily understood by an educated non-specialist and those abbreviations for terms used in a language system other than English should be listed in the auto-bio footnote (E.g., In this paper, the following abbreviations are used: ABC, for “American-born Chinese”; AFP, “Agence France Presse”; AJDA, “Actualités juridiques de droit administratif”; EFEO, “Ecole française d’Extrême Orient”; IDI, “Institut de droit international”; MSH, “Maison des Sciences humaines”; PUF, “Presses universitaires de France”; RIDP, “Revue internationale de droit public”; RSC, “Revue de sciences criminelles et de droit pénal comparé”; RUDH, “Revue universelle des droits de l’homme”).

 Rule 10.
 Journal titles.
 When abbreviating journal titles, keep the unique components of a title but abbreviate the other words in it.
 For example, use “Chinese JIL” for “Chinese Journal of International Law”; “Cambridge LJ” for “Cambridge Law Journal”; “Harvard JIL” for “Harvard Journal of International Law”; “Revue Belge DI” for “Revue Belge de droit international”; “Max Planck YUNL” for “Max Planck Yearbook of United Nations Law”; etc. This rule is intended to make it possible for a reader to spot the title of journals without referring to list of abbreviations, etc.